lestrrat-go/jwx/README.md

 ### Echo

-Consider using [github.com/lestrrat-go/echo-middleware-jwx](github.com/lestrrat-go/echo-middleware-jwx), althoug as of this writing it has not been widely tested.
+Consider using [github.com/lestrrat-go/echo-middleware-jwx](github.com/lestrrat-go/echo-middleware-jwx), although as of this writing it has not been widely tested.

 ## I get a "no Go files in ..." error